 - It’s not all or nothing.
 There are varying degrees of minimalism, and embracing any level will benefit you greatly.

-Make Room For Jesus: 4 Steps to Minimalism For Christian Teens
+Make Room For Jesus: 4 Steps to Christian Minimalism For Teens

 “What is more, I consider everything a loss because of the surpassing worth of knowing Christ Jesus my Lord, for whose sake I have lost all things.
-I consider them garbage, that I may gain Christ…”
+I consider them garbage, that I may gain Christ.”

 Philippians 3:8

 To fully embrace a minimalist life, you have to stop bringing more stuff into it.
-Guard yourself against areas of temptation.
-If shopping has always been a favorite pastime for you and your friends, now is the time to find new activities to do together.
+Guard yourself from materialism by building strongholds around areas of temptation.
+If shopping has always been a favorite pastime for you, now is the time to find new activities.
 Go hiking, do arts and crafts (with supplies you already have), make music, serve in your community.

 If you shop, you will buy.
 So don’t shop.

 3) Make Wiser Purchases